 Richard H. Soit Assistant Professor

-, Electrocatalysis provides a fascinating opportunity to interconvert electrical and chemical energy.
-In this regard, our group aims to extend the scope of electrochemical reactivity be...
+Electrocatalysis provides a fascinating opportunity to interconvert electrical and chemical energy.
+In this regard, our group aims to extend the scope of electrochemical reactivity beyond small molecules like water and carbon dioxide.
+This work is driven by questions aimed at elucidating the elementary processes that take place at electrochemi...

 Assistant Professor, Grainger Institute Fellow